NativeScript/docs/content/ui/absolute-layout.md

 ::: warning Note

-This example shows building a grid-like layout, however this mainly serves as an example to illustrate how `<AbsoluteLayout>` works.
-In most cases building this type of UI will be better served by using a [GridLayout](/ui/grid-layout).
+This example shows building a grid-like layout, this mainly serves as an example to illustrate how `<AbsoluteLayout>` works.
+In most cases building this UI will be better served by using a [GridLayout](/ui/grid-layout).

 :::